-- Clicking the + metric tile below the graph.
+- Clicking on the + metric tile below the graph.

-Any metric that you select in this section will now appear on the Analytics page until you decide to remove it.
-At any time, you can delete a metric tile by dragging the metric tile down to the trash icon at the bottom of the page.
-See Metric calculation glossary for a list of metrics.
+Any metric you click in this section will now appear on the Analytics page until you decide to remove it.
+At any time you can delete a metric tile by clicking on the metric tile and dragging it down to the trash can which will appear at the bottom of the page.
+See Event metrics for a list of all metrics.

 Updated about a year ago